MicrosoftDocs/azure-docs/articles/storage/common/storage-shared-access-signatures.md

 ## Types of shared access signatures

-You can create two types of shared access signatures:
+Azure Storage supports three types of shared access signatures:

+* **User delegation SAS.**
 * **Service SAS.** The service SAS delegates access to a resource in just one of the storage services: the Blob, Queue, Table, or File service.
 See [Constructing a Service SAS](https://msdn.microsoft.com/library/dn140255.aspx) and [Service SAS Examples](https://msdn.microsoft.com/library/dn140256.aspx) for in-depth information about constructing the service SAS token.
 * **Account SAS.** The account SAS delegates access to resources in one or more of the storage services.
 All of the operations available via a service SAS are also available via an account SAS.
 Additionally, with the account SAS, you can delegate access to operations that apply to a given service, such as **Get/Set Service Properties** and **Get Service Stats**.
 You can also delegate access to read, write, and delete operations on blob containers, tables, queues, and file shares that are not permitted with a service SAS.
 See [Constructing an Account SAS](https://msdn.microsoft.com/library/mt584140.aspx) for in-depth information about constructing the account SAS token.